kacperadler/kacperadler.com/_data/articles/001-accessibility.md

 - Involving individuals with disabilities in the testing process
 - Regularly monitoring and updating your website or application to ensure accessibility is maintained

-By following these best practices, you can ensure a high-quality user experience for all users and meet the accessibility guidelines outlined by the WCAG
+By following these practices, you can ensure a high-quality user experience for all users and meet the accessibility guidelines outlined by the WCAG